Important Questions To Ask a Workers' Compensation Lawyer

-Navigating the workers' compensation insurance system is difficult to do on your own, which is why it is a good idea to meet with a lawyer.
+Navigating the workers' compensation insurance system is difficult to do on your own.
 Most workers' comp lawyers offer a free initial consultation.
 Even if you plan to apply for benefits on your own, it's still a good idea to meet with a workers' comp lawyer to get your questions answered.

-Speaking of questions, here are six important questions to be sure to ask.
+Speaking of questions, here are ten important questions to be sure to ask.

 1. Does it matter if the accident was my fault?

+Let's say you didn't take proper safety precautions at work and were injured as a result.
+You might be wondering whether you still qualify for workers' comp benefits.
 For the most part, the workers' comp system is not fault-based.
-That means that unless you were doing something illegal or engaging in extreme behavior like starting a fight or being intoxicated, fault doesn't matter and should not affect your injury claim.
+That means that unless you were doing something illegal or engaging in extreme behavior like starting a fight or were intoxicated, fault doesn't matter and should not affect your injury claim.
+In many cases, you still qualify for benefits even if you were partially at fault for the accident.

 2. What should I do to protect my claim?